 Administration Server (Configuration-Only Administration Server)

-In this role as a Configuration-Only Administration Server, the HDS is not enabled and real-time reporting is turned OFF.
+In this role as a Configuration-Only Administration Server, the HDS is not enabled and real-time reporting is turned off.
 This distributor deployment provides support for configuration changes only.
-No real-time or historical reporting is supported (see the figure below).
+No real-time or historical reporting is supported, as shown in the following figure.

-This deployment role allows Contact Center Hosted using Unified CCMP to configure a specific Unified CCE Customer Instance through the ConAPI interface.
+This deployment role allows Contact Center Hosted using Unified CCMP to configure a specific Unified CCE Customer Instance.
 For historical and real-time data, the customer can use a shared AW-HDS-DDS.

 Unified CCH is deprecated.
 Use Cisco HCS for Contact Center instead.